WallStreetMojo

 Example 1.9.0

-Step 10: We have already inserted the starting bracket and end bracket to the status bar, now we need to insert the updated result, and it can be done by using the below code.
+Step 10: We have already inserted the starting bracket and end bracket into the status bar, now we need to insert the updated result, and it can be done by using the below code.

 Code: